Tliltocatl vagans, the Mexican Red Rump, is a tarantula very close to my heart.

 It’s the first species that I ever bred, back in the heady days of 1997, and was a species that I loved for some years before that.

-Words can hardly describe just how stunning a freshly moulted adult Brachypelma vagans really is; that incredible glossy velvet black background, with the abdomen clothed in bright scarlet hairs.
+Words can hardly describe just how stunning a freshly moulted adult Tliltocatl vagans really is; that incredible glossy velvet black background, with the abdomen clothed in bright scarlet hairs.

 While the Mexican Red Rump has become increasingly common over the years, thanks to it’s steady personalty and ease of care, it’s still one of my personal favourites.